TLDR

 Single Audit Threshold

-Federal expenditures of $750,000 or more in a fiscal year trigger a single audit.
+Federal expenditures of $1,000,000 or more trigger a single audit for fiscal years ending September 30, 2025 or later.
 Many DC nonprofits cross the threshold on a single award.

 Registration Requirements - Washington, DC, DC